Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

 Specifically, analyzing the blue blocks in the figure, the model shows significantly better classification performance on certain protein families, such as the Conserved Protein Domain Family (ID: 65 in the figure) and HATPase\textunderscore{}c (ID: 115 in the figure), compared to other baselines.
 The Conserved Protein Domain Family includes protein domains that are widely conserved across different species and are involved in a variety of biological processes, indicating structural and functional similarity~\citep{marchler2007cdd}, while the HATPase\textunderscore{}c family is associated with ATP hydrolysis, playing a key role in cellular processes like signal transduction and DNA repair~\citep{ulrich2010mist2}.
-Both of these families are considered conserved protein families, which typically exhibit high sequence and structural similarity.
+Both of these families are considered conserved protein families.
 These results suggest that NaFM is capable of making effective predictions by learning the conserved features within these structures.
 In addition to analyzing the top 128 protein families, we also compared the average classification performance across all protein families.
-As shown in Supplementary Figure S3, NaFM significantly outperforms the other baselines in terms of both AUROC and AUPRC, with a smaller variance.
-Compared to ECFP, both metrics improved by more than 10\%.
-In summary, NaFM demonstrates exceptional predictive performance at the genetic level, highlighting its potential as a powerful tool for BGC mining in the future.
+As shown in Supplementary Figure~S15, NaFM significantly outperforms the other baselines in terms of both AUROC and AUPRC, with a smaller variance.

+Furthermore, to demonstrate the applicability of NaFM’s genome-mining capabilities in real-world scenarios, we conducted a comprehensive case study in which NaFM was applied to the reverse inference of biosynthetic features of natural products.
+Detailed experimental procedures and corresponding results are provided in Supplementary Section 2.5.

+In summary, NaFM demonstrates exceptional genetic-level predictive performance, establishing it as a powerful tool for future BGC mining and biosynthetic pathway analysis, particularly for natural products that are difficult to synthesize or annotate.